 Welcome to Day 31 of our 99-day journey to September 9, FASDay.
 Today starts a series of FASD myths and facts.

 The maiden had a fabulous doctor at one stage – she was also a psychologist and specialized in FASD.
 Unfortunately, she moved across the country and no one took over her practice.
-Seven years later we are still waiting for a specialist who can help guide her and monitor her medications – because I do believe her meds need adjusting.
+To this day we are still trying to find a specialist who will guide her and monitor her medications – because I do believe her meds need adjusting.

-In the end, I just try to read and learn as much as I can and help as I can while trying to access services.
+Until then, I try to read and learn as much as I can and help as I can while trying to access services.

 Great Comment from Jodee Kulp (Red Shoes Rock):